kHarshit/kHarshit.github.io/_posts/2018-02-16-linear-algebra-the-essence-behind-deep-learning.md

 Mathematics lies behind every algorithm; if not mathematics then mathematical thinking.
 In case of deep learning algorithms, linear algebra is the driving force.

 In an image classification problem, we often use neural networks.

+## The Score Function

 The *first step* in that process is to assign a **score function** that maps the raw data to class scores i.e. to map the pixel values of an image to the confidence score of each class.

 For a given training dataset of images having N examples (each with a dimensionality D) and K distinct categories, we can write mathematically each image as $$x_{i} \in R^D$$, each associated with a label $$y_{i}$$ where $$i = 1, 2,...n$$ and $$y_{i} = 1, 2,...K$$.
 For example, in the famous CIFAR-10 dataset, we have a training set of N = 50,000 images, each with D = 32 x 32 x 3 = 3072 pixels, and K = 10, since there are 10 distinct classes (dog, cat, car, etc).